 For a company of any stature, a website can be a good asset to improve sales.
 For a blogger (like me), his blog or personal site can be his means to fame and even riches.
 The most important, and probably the most underestimated, aspect about getting more from your site is creating awareness about it.
 Plenty of tactics help raise awareness… Internet marketing, campaigns, ppc (pay-per-clicks) and the big daddy of them all – Search Engine Optimization (SEO)

 Optimizing for search engines requires analyzing your website, studying your target audience identifying keywords etc. You could do that all by yourself or you could just hire the GURU – TheBigIdentityGuru.
 More famously known as BIG, thebigidentityguru.com is one of the best companies in the world of SEO.
-A good SEO company must be up to date with the functionality of all popular search engines and BIG is known to be one of the best in doing just that.
+A good SEO company must be up to date with the functionality of all popular search engines, Discover More Here and make use of them, and BIG is known to be one of the best in doing just that.
 BIG promises guaranteed inclusion in the top 10 search results on Google, Yahoo and other major search engines.
 With results like those, be sure your target client will come just to you.